About

 Hey there, I'm Abhay.
 Welcome to my digital garden!
 This is a little place for me to jot my thoughts down and share some cool stuff I come across.

-I'm a CS sophomore at The University of Texas at Dallas and currently at Dell as a software engineering intern.
+I'm a CS sophomore at The University of Texas at Dallas and will be interning at Google this summer.

 Origins